bhardwajNihal/SkySense/README.md

 # Functionalities
     1. Fetch the current location of the user, and display the respective curent user data
     2. Add skeleton for the loading state
+    3. Alert in case of location access not provided

+    4. Difine custom hooks to fetch data